 The nature of the duties of each of our named executive officers who are employees of Contran is consistent with the duties normally associated with the officer titles and positions such officer holds with us.
-Each of Messrs.
-Graham and Hollingsworth also serves as an executive officer of Contran.
-Mr. Graham ceased to serve as one of our executive officers in May 2012, although he continued to provide services to us under our ISA with Contran for all of 2012.
+For the last three years, Mr. Watson also served as an executive officer of Contran.

 The charge under this ISA reimburses Contran for its cost of employing the personnel who provide the services by allocating such cost to us based on the estimated percentage of time such personnel were expected to devote to us over the year.
 The amount of the fee we paid for each year under this ISA for a person who provided services to us represents, in management's view, the reasonable equivalent of "compensation" for such services.
-See the Intercorporate Services Agreements part of the Certain Relationships and Transactions section of this proxy statement for the aggregate amount we paid to Contran in 2012 under this ISA.
-Under the various ISAs among Contran and its subsidiaries and affiliates, we share the cost of the employment of Messrs.
-Glenn Simmons, Graham, Hollingsworth, Louis and St. Wrba and Ms. Luttmer with Contran and certain of its other publicly and privately held subsidiaries.
-Mr. Halbert, however, provides all of his services to us and no other unconsolidated affiliate of ours.
+See the Intercorporate Services Agreements part of the Certain Relationships and Transactions section of this proxy statement for the aggregate amount we paid to Contran in 2013 under this ISA.
+Under the various ISAs among Contran and its subsidiaries and affiliates, other than Mr. Halbert, we shared the cost of the employment of our executive officers employed by Contran with Contran and certain of its other publicly and privately held subsidiaries.
+Mr. Halbert, however, provided all of his services to us and no other unconsolidated affiliate of ours.
 Therefore, the portion of the charge under this ISA related to his services represents a full year for his services for each reported year.
-For Mr. Glenn Simmons, the portion of the annual charge we paid in 2012 to Contran under this ISA attributable to his nondirector services and the amount we paid for his director services is set forth in the 2012 Director Compensation Table in this proxy statement.
-For each of Messrs.
-Halbert and Hollingsworth, the portion of the annual charge we paid for each of the last three years to Contran under this ISA attributable to his services is set forth in his salary column in the 2012 Summary Compensation Table in this proxy statement.
-For Mr. Graham, 2012 is the first year that the portion of the annual charge we paid attributable to his services under our ISA with Contran exceeded \$100,000, which is the threshold for reporting compensation in the 2012 Summary Compensation Table.
+For Mr. Watson, the portion of the annual charge we paid in 2013 to Contran under this ISA attributable to his nondirector services and the amount we paid for his director services is set forth in the 2013 Summary Compensation Table in this proxy statement.
+2013 is the first year that Mr. Watson was an executive officer of CompX.
+For Mr. Halbert, the portion of the annual charge we paid for each of the last three years to Contran under this ISA attributable to his services is set forth in his salary column in the 2013 Summary Compensation Table in this proxy statement.
 The amount charged under the ISA is not dependent upon our financial performance.
-As discussed further below, the amount charged under the ISA is based upon Contran's cost of employing or engaging the personnel who provide the services to us (including the services of certain of our named executive officers) by allocating such cost to us based on the estimated percentage of time such personnel were expected to devote to us over the year.
+As discussed further below, the amount charged under the ISA is based upon Contran's cost of employing or engaging the personnel who provide the services to us (including the services of certain of our named executive officers) by allocating such cos